zeromq/zbroker/README.md

 # zpipes

-A reliable named pipes service.
+Reliable, distributed named pipes.

 ## Overview

-The zpipes broker provides a reliable named pipes service to application programs.

-A pipe is a one-directional stream of data "chunks" from one application to another.
+The zpipes broker provides a reliable named pipes service.
+A pipe is a one-directional stream of data "chunks" between applications.

 * Currently, all applications must be on the same machine instance.
 * Currently, a pipe accepts multiple writers, and a single reader.